ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Sphinx documents are written in the reStructuredText markup language. which is similar to Markdown, but much more powerful.
-Read the Docs provides a best-in-class hosting platform for Sphinx.
+Read the Docs provides a hosting platform for Sphinx.

 As a writer who uses Sphinx,
-your day to day will be writing reStructuredText in text files.
+your day to day is writing reStructuredText in plain text files.
-You will then build your documentation by running Sphinx on the command line.
+You then build your documentation by running Sphinx on the command line.
 Generally it's easiest to output HTML for local writing and testing, and then you can let Read the Docs generate PDF's and other formats.

-This article will provide an overview of the features of Sphinx and Read the Docs, and allow you to evaluate them for use in your organization.
+This article provides an overview of the features of Sphinx and Read the Docs, and allow you to evaluate them for use in your organization.

 Introduction to Sphinx
 ----------------------

-`Sphinx <http://www.sphinx-doc.org/>`_ is the documentation tool of choice for the Python language community, and increasingly large parts of the software ecosystem.
+`Sphinx <http://www.sphinx-doc.org/>`_ is the documentation tool of choice for the Python language community, and increasingly also for other programming languages and tools.
 It was `originally created <https://en.wikipedia.org/wiki/Sphinx_(documentation_generator)>`_ in 2008 to document the Python language itself.

 Over the past eight years,
 it has turned into a robust and mature solution for software documentation.
-It has a number of features that technical writers would expect,
+It includes a number of features that writers expect, such as:
-including:

 * Single Source Publishing
     * Output HTML, PDF, ePub, and more